 Mrs. Maria Buchheit | first Grade Teacher

 Mrs. Buchheit has been teaching second grade at St. Isaac’s for four years, but she feels as though she has been a part of the SIJ family forever!
-She was welcomed with open arms, and she is excited and feels blessed to begin another school year being inspired by her students, parents, colleagues and administration.
+She is excited to be teaching first grade this year.
+She feels blessed to begin another school year being inspired by her students, parents, colleagues and administration.
 She is a native of Orland Park, IL and has been a student in Catholic schools her whole life- from preschool through graduate school.
 Her background includes five years of experience teaching RtI students, as well as several years teaching Religious Education classes at St. Bernard’s Church in Homer Glen, IL.
 She absolutely loves working with children, and it is her mission to instill in her students the confidence that if they try their best, they can make great things happen!
 More importantly, she wants her students to continue to love and grow in their relationship with Jesus and our Catholic faith.
 First Communion and First Reconciliation are highlights of their year together, and they work very hard to prepare for these beautiful sacraments.
 As always, she looks forward to establishing a warm and inviting rapport with her students and their parents, where all of them will create a lifetime of cherished second grade memories.

 Mrs. olivia louwagie | Kindergarten Teacher

-This is Miss Doyle’s second year teaching at Saint Issac’s and she feels so blessed to be a part of the SIJ community.
+This is Miss Doyle’s third year teaching at Saint Issac’s and she feels so blessed to be a part of the SIJ community.
 Miss Doyle graduated from Marquette University with a Bachelor of Science Degree in Elementary Education and Communication Studies.
 Prior to attending Marquette University, Miss Doyle attended a Catholic grade school and high school in the Chicagoland area.
 It was through her own Catholic education that Miss Doyle’s passion to teach in a Catholic school was fostered.
 Miss Doyle is excited to have the opportunity to watch her students learn and grow this year!

 Mrs. Anne Lapinski | kindergarten Instructional Assistant